openapi4j/openapi4j/docs/schema-validator.md

 This is where `extensions` will let you fill the gap!
 By implementing your own validation, you don't create a subset of the official OpenAPI Specification, you use it at its maximum!

 There's no overhead to use extensions, default validators are built directly with this process.

 ### Chaining validators

 You can implicitly chain the validators for both extension types.

-`JsonValidator.validate` returns a boolean to allow breaking the chain if you need to: `false` to break, `true` to chain.
+`JsonValidator.validate` returns a boolean to allow breaking the chain if you need to.
+`false` to break, `true` to chain.

-Also, you can add multiple custom validators to the same keyword with the order you applied.
+Also, you can add multiple custom validators to the same keyword.
+The chain will processed in the order you applied.

 ### Overriding a known keyword